 Dean Wesley Smith has been a major influence on my own writing career.
 I highly recommend his advice on indie publishing, especially his Think Like a Publisher series.

-You can judge for yourself how well I’ve followed Dean’s advice by checking out my fan-pleasing Soul Cycle series, on sale this month.
+You can judge for yourself how well I’ve followed Dean’s advice by checking out my fan-pleasing Soul Cycle series.

 He's a big part of why I jumped into the fray.
 Even with the full time day job, I'm averaging at least a thousand words out the door every day this year.
 Not too shabby.